 To import fees to your proposal from the content library:

-Go to the proposal in the editor > create a fee table > click until cursor blinks > click “fee library actions” on the right hand side and select import > select which fees you’d like to import and click “add to table”
+Go to the proposal in the editor > create a fee table > click until cursor blinks > click “fee table actions” on the right hand side and select import > select which fees you’d like to import and click “add to table”

 Sometimes you don't need to save/reuse an entire section to your library, all you want is a small blurb of text.
 You can save those as snippets in your content library so that you don’t have to copy/paste or re-type the same content over and over again